-Both the industry member and the executive director have the right to appeal a Hearing Panel decision.
+Both the industry member and the Registrar have the right to appeal a Hearing Panel decision.

 An appeal must be commenced by a written notice of appeal describing the finding or order appealed, and the reasons for appeal.
-The notice of appeal must be served on the executive director or industry member within 30 days after the date on which the decision of the Hearing Panel is served on the industry member.
+The notice of appeal must be served on the Registrar or licensee within 30 days after the date on which the decision of the Hearing Panel is served on the licensee.

 The costs of preparing the record of the hearing shall be paid by the party appealing the decision.
 Costs for preparation of the record may range from $500 to $2,000 or more, depending on the length or complexity of the original hearing.